catececcato/ComplexSystems/README.md

 ## [Module 7 - interesting stuff]

-## [Module 8 - interesting stuff]
+## [Module 8 - Empirical Dynamic Modeling ]
+This entry applied empirical dynamic modeling analysis to raw (cleaned) EEG data and recall test scores in order to explore whether there is a non-linear connection between EEG data in a given time window and whether the participant remembered information they were told in that time window.

+The following questions are adressed:

+- Section 1: Are the signals stationary? (similarly to module 2, although we are looking at raw signal not the EEG Engagement Index here + recall scores)

+- Section 2: What is the optimal embedding dimension for our EEG data?

+- Section 3: How does increasing tp (time points in the future for prediction) affect simplex projection results for EEG data?

+- Section 4: What does convergent cross mapping indicate about the relationship between EEG data and recall in our experiment?

 ## [Module 9 - Correlation in EEG Data]
-This module investigates coordination (also known as functional connectivity in neuroscience literature) between brain regions using EEG Data and phase synchrony metrics.
+This entry investigates coordination (also known as functional connectivity in neuroscience literature) between brain regions using EEG Data and phase synchrony metrics.

 The following questions are addressed: